 East of the Old Town area, and visible from Old Chateau Cemetery, the picturesque port is a nice place to wander around for a while and dream of jumping on a yacht sailing off to Italy.
 The Menton Garavan train station is located near the port.
 Here you can hop the train back to Nice …. or continue on to Italy.
 Next stop – Ventimiglia.

 If you need to buy anything lemony, Menton is the place for you!
 The main shopping area is located at the base of the hill leading up to Old Town.
 Here you’ll find all things lemon: lemon olive oil, lemon-scented soaps, lemon vinegar, and my personal favorite Lemoncello!
 This area is also packed with all quaint cafes and restaurants.
 If you’ve got the time (and the budget) check out Menton’s 2-star Michelin restaurant, Mirazor.
 Located at 30 Avenue Aristide Briand, this restaurant was named 35th best in the world!

 Getting there on a day trip from Nice:

 Bus: Bus 100 departs Nice from the bus stop located across the street from Nice Port.
 Travel time 40-45 minutes.
 Fare 1.50 EUR each way.

 Train: Trains depart regularly from Nice Ville or Nice Riquier train stations.
 Travel time 35-40 minutes.
 Fare approximately 6 EUR each way.

-Interested in a longer stay?
+Interested in extending your day trip from Nice?
 Compare Menton hotel prices here.